dpshorten/zebraHorseCaImAn/README.md

 The changes that have been made are as follows:

 1.)
-A few parameters
+A few parameters\n
 2.) file names
 3.)
 Turning off the use of the CNN classifier
 4.)
 Calling the function detrend_df_f() to normalise the fluorescence values 5.)
 Duming the resulting df_f values into a pickle file 6.)
-Calling nb_view_components which (if I remember correctly) is what lets you view
-    the results in a browser.
+Calling nb_view_components which (if I remember correctly) is what lets you view the results in a browser.
 7.)
 Changed the play_movie call such that it was called multiple times on fewer frames
     to prevent crashes due to lack of memory.